Geranium cinereum 'Ballerina' flowers

 Other Names: Dwarf Cranesbill, Greyleaf Cranesbill

-Ballerina Cranesbill is a dense herbaceous perennial with a mounded form.
+Ballerina Geranium is a dense herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance perennial, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Ballerina Cranesbill is recommended for the following landscape applications;
+Ballerina Geranium is recommended for the following landscape applications;

 This perennial does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil pH, but grows best in poor soils.
 It is somewhat tolerant of urban pollution.
 Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder zones.
 This plant can be propagated by division.

 This is a selected variety of a species not originally from North America.